Dice-Sensei/spselit-vcs/03-BasicCommands.md

 Message should contain descriptive info what was done in given _commit_ (more on this later).
 Message is not strictly necessary but nobody wants to guess what was done in given _commit_ and for that reason **message is very important**.

+In case that commit message is omitted new window requesting writing commit message will show up.

 ### git fetch

 This command will download information from given _repository_.